DashboardCode/BsMultiSelect/README.md

 <!-- input-group -->
 <div class="input-group dashboardcode-bsmultiselect">
    <div class="input-group-prepend">...</div>
-   <ul id="#myMultiSelect" class="form-control" style="..."/> <!-- required -->
+   <ul id="#myMultiSelect" class="form-control" style="..."/> <!-- required, become picks -->
    <div class="input-group-append">...</div>
 </div>

 ````
+Note: `input-group` variants are inconsistent, but you need them not too often.

-Note: `dashboardcode-bsmultiselect` class used just to limit the search in DOM for "parts" it should be never used for styling or positioning; `(in)valid-feedback` classes should be siblings of  `dashboardcode-bsmultiselect`.
+Note: `dashboardcode-bsmultiselect` class is used just to limit the search in DOM selectors and it should be never used for styling or positioning; still `(in)valid-feedback` classes should be siblings of  `dashboardcode-bsmultiselect`.

 Note: in case of `SELECT` datasource if there are no parent `dashboardcode-bsmultiselect` (aka container) then container will be created as sibling of `SELECT`, so the `SELECT` will be located outside `dashboardcode-bsmultiselect`